NicDevOps/market-app/README.md

 # Welcome to my market trade platform github project
 ### This platform is use to study the market flow by the use of candlestick graph with javascript
-### and will scan all market for candlestick pattern reconition !
+### and will scan all market for candlestick pattern recognition !